 In response to the growing demand on its roadways, the Federal Ministry of Transport, Building, and Urban Affairs established a Federal Transport Infrastructure Plan to upgrade the road network by 2015 through major construction projects.
 This plan includes constructing 1,074 mi of new motorways, widening 1,340 mi of existing motorways, and constructing 717 bypasses across the country. ((16)) In addition, the ministry has a comprehensive 5-year Programme for Traffic Control on Federal Motorways, which is oriented toward overall management of the federal motorway network.
-This program's objectives are to (1) increase by 745 mi the length of motorways equipped with traffic control systems, (2) increase by 1,500 mi the length of motorways with dynamic diversion possibilities, and (3) increase by 15 the number of traffic control centers across the country.
+This program's objectives are to (1) increase by 745 mi the length of motorways with dynamic diversion possibilities, and (3) increase by 1,500 mi the length of motorways with ecountry.
 Both federal initiatives illustrate a national movement to upgrade and actively manage the motorway network for efficient operations and to enhance the mobility of the country's citizens.
 Temporary hard shoulder use and speed harmonization are critical components of this management program.